 There are some gaps for the SCEF northbound APIs.

-Step1 In TS23682, the parameter Maximum Response Time of Monitoring Request means the time for which the UE stays reachable to allow the SCS/AS to reliably deliver the required downlink data.
+Step1: In TS23682, the parameter Maximum Response Time of Monitoring Request means the time for which the UE stays reachable to allow the SCS/AS to reliably deliver the required downlink data.
 And 3GPP suggest to “Maximum Response Time is used for setting the Active Time for the UE in clause 5.6.1.4” and “The Maximum Response Time value can be configured as desired Active Time value in the HSS via O&M in clause 4.5.4.”.
 For UE reachability is explained as “UE reachability indicates when the UE becomes reachable for sending either SMS or downlink data to the UE, which is detected when the UE transitions to ECM_CONNECTED mode”.
 The Active Time (T3324) is defined in TS24008 as “In S1 mode, timer T3324 is reset and started with its initial value, when the MS changes from EMM-CONNECTED mode to EMM-IDLE mode.”
-So there is time gap for the two parameters when UE stays in connected status..
+So there is time gap for the two parameters when UE stays in connected status.

-Step 4b this step is used to indicate that Group processing is in progress from SCEF to SCS.
+Step 4b: this step is used to indicate that Group processing is in progress from SCEF to SCS.
 But there is no parameter defined.

-Step 9 For group based processing, SCEF may send the Monitor Indication to the SCS.
+Step 9: For group based processing, SCEF may send the Monitor Indication to the SCS.
 But there is no parameter defined.

 8.8.2.3 Monitoring event reporting procedure